kubesphere/notification-manager/docs/crds/notification-manager.md

 ### RoutePolicy

-There are two ways to determine which receivers the notifications will send to, router, or via namespace matching.
+There are two ways to determine to which receivers a notification will be sent: router or namespace matching.
 The `routePolicy` determines the priority of these two ways.
-Valid RoutePolicy include All, RouterFirst, and RouterOnly.
+Valid RoutePolicy include All, RouterFirst, and RouterOnly. and will also be sent to the receivers whose tenants have the right to access the namespace the notifications belong to.
-- `All` - The notifications will be sent to the receivers that match any router, and also send to the receivers of those tenants with the right to access the namespace to which the notifications belong.
+- `All` - The notifications will be sent to the receivers that match any router, and will also be sent to the receivers whose tenants have the right to access the namespace the notifications belong to.
 - `RouterFirst` - The notifications will be sent to the receivers that match any router first.
-If no receivers match any router, notifications will send to the receivers of those tenants with the right to access the namespace to which the notifications belong.
+If no receivers match any router, notifications will be sent to the receivers whose tenants have the right to access the namespace the notifications belong to.
 - `RouterOnly` - The notifications will only be sent to the receivers that match any router.

 ### GroupLabels